IBM/microservices-traffic-management-using-istio/README.md

   $ echo $GRAFANA
   184.xxx.yyy.zzz:30XYZ
   ```
-  Point your browser to http://184.xxx.yyy.zzz:30XYZ/dashboard/db/istio-dashboard. `$ firefox $GRAFANA/dashboard/db/istio-dashboard` to go directly to your dashboard.
+  Point your browser to http://184.xxx.yyy.zzz:30XYZ/dashboard/db/istio-dashboard (or run `$ firefox $GRAFANA/dashboard/db/istio-dashboard` if you have firefox installed) to go directly to your dashboard.

   Your dashboard should look like this:
   ![Grafana-Dashboard](images/grafana.png)